leichtle/computational-diagnostic-paths/Readme.md

     └── tox.ini             <- tox file with settings for running tox; see tox.testrun.org

-## State of Project

-Results from a proof-of-concept (POC) could not exactly be reproduced, since BMA does not converge at all over multiple runs with applied parameters.
-However, using a higher number of iterations to make BMA converge results in a different set of inclusion probabilities, of which several are similar to the ones found with the POC.
-When trying to apply the same method to a higher number of features, the multiple imputation step diverges, thus making the method not directly applicable to larger datasets.
-Additionally, analysis of the POC resulted in a list of conceptual problems.
-The discussion thereof is done in the separate 'questions and answers' section below.

-After a discussion with Alex Leichtle and Zara Liniger, we think the following measures could lead to a first success in finding predictive analytes to diagnose Myocardial Ischemia (MI):
+The following measures lead to finding predictive analytes to diagnose Myocardial Ischemia (MI):
-* Rebuild the dataset from the Insel Data Platform to include all lab data of all cases
+* Build a dataset of all lab data of all cases
 * Filter the dataset to only contain cases where Troponin (TNT) was measured, since this is the current go-to analyte to detect MI.
 Then drop all columns that lack more than na_drop_threshold amount of data.
   * ```sbatch ./cluster/submit_dataset.sh "--dataset ./data/raw/20181218000000_case_lab_diagnosis_data.csv --diagnosis_indicator_column 638 --na_drop_threshold 0.8 --skip_imputation"```
   * ```sbatch ./cluster/submit_dataset.sh "--dataset ./data/raw/20181218000000_case_lab_diagnosis_data.csv --diagnosis_indicator_column 638 --na_drop_threshold 0.6 --skip_imputation"```